tristenk94/586RecipeSite/README.md

 A multiple Recipes view (eg All Recipes or My Recipes) will NOT return the ingredients and directions related to a recipe (since we cannot logically view them on the step).
 But when we view the recipe with more detail, (eg Editing or Detail View), a Recipe View Model called RecipeIngDir is called which retrieves the detailed information.

+When Logging in, you recieve the ability to make, edit, and delete recipes.
+A new button will appear to the right of login as 'Recipes Editor'.
+Site Login Credentials:
+bob@email.com
+1234ASDFg#

-All API calls had no issue, the database takes cares of key management and calls.
+The database takes cares of keys management (assigning, creating for Ingredients, Directions, and Recipes).

 On a local device, this code works just fine and has no issues - only when deployed to a cloud instance does this have trouble with routing + api calls.
 I have changed my deployment environemtn to remedy the issue discussed during Monday's class - I was unsuccessful.
+All API calls have no issue locally.

 Please view the demonstration recorded on my local machine here: https://drive.google.com/file/d/1BJfYfno-zXhPaBLRZ6OYA-GliwleOjY3/view?usp=sharing